Wheat rebounds with Black Sea risks, short covering by funds

 CHICAGO, Dec 28 (Reuters) - Chicago wheat futures climbed on Thursday after a vessel hit a mine in the Black Sea, an incident that underscores the continuing security risks along the key global grain trade shipping route.

-Corn and soybeans were relatively unchanged as traders assessed uncertainty over how much the rainy forecast in South America will benefit drought-affected crop belts in Brazil.
+Corn and soybean futures fell as traders assessed a rainy forecast in South America that could be beneficial for drought-affected crop belts in Brazil.

-A bulk carrier that was headed to a River Danube port to load grain hit a Russian mine in the Black Sea on Wednesday, injuring two crew members, Ukrainian officials said on Thursday.
+A bulk carrier headed to a River Danube port to load grain hit a Russian mine in the Black Sea on Wednesday, injuring two crew members, Ukrainian officials said on Thursday.

-The contract was pushed higher by funds short covering their positions along with the Black Sea news, said Joe Davis, director of commodity sales at Futures International.
+The contract also was pushed higher by funds short-covering their positions, along with the Black Sea news, said Joe Davis, director of commodity sales at Futures International.

 "It's been back and forth this whole week.
 It's a holiday week, so it's low volume.
 So any type of flow is going to be more pronounced in a low-volume trade," he said.